cloudflare/pint/docs/CONFIGURATION.md

 - `match:name` - only rules with names (`record` for recording rules and `alert` for alerting rules) matching this pattern will be checked rule
 - `match:kind` - optional rule type filter, only rule of this type will be checked
+- `match:command` - optional command type filter, this allows to include or ignore rules based on the command pint is run with `pint ci`, `pint lint` or `pint watch`.
 - `match:annotation` - optional annotation filter, only alert rules with at least one annotation matching this pattern will be checked by this rule.
 - `match:label` - optional annotation filter, only rules with at least one label